HARSHITHSSHMM/VSD/README.md

 > add rd,rs1,rs2

 <br/>
--> Below image shows different types of func3 and func7 and opcodes of r type instructions.<br/><br/>
+-> Below image shows different types of funct3 and funct7 and opcodes of r type instructions.<br/><br/>

 ![WhatsApp Image 2024-10-02 at 18 24 23_e72038e7](https://github.com/user-attachments/assets/3fa268fe-4801-40fe-a93c-1f8519b46bcf)<br/><br/>

+-> Here, we can see that "opcode" for all R-type instructions is "0110011" and for "funct7" is "0000000" for all except for subtraction "0100000".<br/>